MoAqsam/JobSearchTracker/README.md

 ## Background
-I was applying for jobs and it was pretty hard to track when there are many different companies.
-So I decided to create a web app that will help me track all the jobs I've applied to.
+I was applying for jobs and it was pretty hard to track my applications.
+So I decided to create a web app that wpuld help me track all the jobs I've applied to.

 ## Introduction
 This is the repo for the JobSearchTracker website.
 This website allows job searchers to conveniantly track positions they have applied to.